Espiridiona Bonifacio

-Family background
+Life

 Bonifacio was born in Tondo, Manila.
 Her father was Santiago Bonifacio of Taguig, a tailor who served as a teniente mayor of Tondo, Manila.
 Her mother was Catalina de Castro, a native of Cabangan, Zambales, a mestiza born of a Spanish father and a Filipino-Chinese mother who was a supervisor at a cigarette factory.
 She was the fourth of six children.
 Her siblings were Andrés, Ciriaco, Procopio, Troadio and Maxima.

-Her life

-Her nickname since she was a teenager was “Nonay”; her grandchildren still call her Lola Nonay.
+The Bonifacio siblings were orphaned at an early age and Andrés had to act as the family's breadwinner.
+Bonifacio, better known by her nickname, Nonay, was dependent on her brothers for guidance.
+Her three older brothers were all part of the armed struggle.

 She joined the revolution as a teenager, going with either the group or hers brothers wherever they went.
 Her older brothers were her de facto parents.
 She hid bullets in the pots she cooked rice in and hid guns under her skirt.
 She took care of the wounded and sick Katipuneros and cooked for them.

-Entering the Katipunan

 The women's chapter of the Katipunan was formed in July 1893.
 There were only around 30 women members of the Katipunan, limited to wives, daughters and close relatives of Katipuneros.

-Her agony

-The Bonifacio siblings were orphaned at an early age and Andrés had to act as the family's breadwinner.
-Nonay, as a teenager, was dependent on her brothers for guidance.
-Her three older brothers were all part of the armed struggle.

-Marriage

 In 1893, when she was seventeen years old, she married Teodoro Plata, one of the founders of the Katipunan.
 She was widowed when Plata was executed in Bagumbayan in 1896 when the Spaniards discovered the Katipunan.

-Death

 She died on May 26, 1956, in Paco, Manila, and was interred at the Manila South Cemetery.